sg893052/sonic-buildimage/system/in-memory-logging.md

 4. As part of the kdump data collection, copy the contents of in-memory contents into /var/log/ folder.
 5. reboot the system.

+## 4.0 Developer Guidelines

+1. In-memory storage is restricted to 32MB for all the SONiC applications.
+2. Currently, the in-memory logs are divided into only two main categories of log files
+	- INFO  - /var/log/ramfs/in-memory-syslog-info.log
+	- DEBUG - /var/log/ramfs/in-memory-syslog-debug.log
+3. When the in-memory logging feature is enabled, all the application debug logs(INFO and DEBUG) are forward to in-memory storage.
+4. Developers are recommended to use one of the in-memory log files for logging the application debug information and try to avoid creating an application-specific debug file in the in-memory storage.

 # 3 Unit Test

 |SNO|  Testcase                                                        | Result  |